Cyfrin/8-vault-guardians-audit/README.md

 - [Uniswap v3](https://uniswap.org/)
 - None (just hold)

-These 4 protocols are known as the "investable universe".
+These 3 protocols (plus "none" makes 4) are known as the "investable universe".

 The guardian can move funds in and out of these protocols as much as they like, but they cannot move funds to any other address.